 Labinic drops can be ordered directly from Biofloratech.
 We welcome enquiries from distributors looking to fulfil orders or develop new marketplaces.

-It is believed that giving ‘healthy’ live bacteria helps to support the normal gut function in babies and young children, which is why Labinic is sometimes used in hospitals.
-These ‘healthy’ live bacteria are called probiotics (see above for terminology).
+Firstly, whilst "probiotics" is a popular term, it is not one allowed by the European Commission, so we can't call Labinic a "probiotic" in the EU.
+It is however believed by many health professionals and non-professionals alike that giving ‘healthy’ live bacteria helps to support the normal gut function in babies, children and adults, which is why Labinic is sometimes used in hospitals.
+These ‘healthy’ live bacteria are called "probiotics" (see above for terminology).
 In the stool of a healthy newborn infant, we would normally find high levels of these types of bacteria.
-Probiotics can be a natural way to maintain the healthy bacteria to promote a normal digestive tract.
+Giving a preparation of healthy bacteria could be a natural way to maintain and support the existing healthy gut bacteria and promoting a normal digestive tract.

 Labinic Drops are therefore used to maintain normal digestive health, rather than to "treat" illnesses.
 As they are not a treatment, they are not classed as a drug or pharmaceutical

-Labinic has been specially designed for babies and children.
+The preparation Labinic Drops has been specially designed for babies and children.
 Using all the latest evidence, and working with paediatricians, neonatologists and PhD scientists, we have blended 3 important bacteria, in a ratio where the bifidobacteria are in higher numbers just like in the healthy human infant gut.

 Not yet, but you can order Labinic Drops directly from us